-Enter jump-j at the first output parameter prompt (section 24.1) to go directly to the jump-graph prompt, or arrive there by viewing the output parameters in sequence.
+For a complete description of both graphs and their functions see chapter 20.
+Enter graph-g at the first output parameter prompt (section 24.1) to go directly to the graph prompt, or arrive there by viewing the output parameters in sequence.
 The following prompt is presented,

 '''

-jump: attractor jump-graph -j, no edges layout only +L:
+graphs: ibaf-graph-i, jump-graph-j no-links+L:

 '''